 - Duration of the LLC, which will either be until a specific date or “until dissolved”

 - Stated purpose of the business

-Article II – Management and voting – Addresses how the company will be managed and how its members can vote on business issues.
-Members may appoint a single (or multiple) manager(s), and then the OA establishes their authority.
+Article II addresses how you will manage the company and how its members can vote on business issues.
+Members may appoint a single (or multiple) manager(s), and the OA establishes their authority.

 Another option is to have all company decisions made by a voting process.
 In this case, the OA would stipulate how the voting process works, how much a person’s vote counts, or how many votes are required for an action to take place.

-Article III – Capital contributions – Highlights which members have provided capital to help start the LLC.
-It also covers how new money can be raised by members.
+The third article highlights which members have provided capital to help start the LLC.
+It also covers how members can raise new money.

 Why an operating agreement matters

-So, what are the benefits of an operating agreement?
+What are the benefits of an operating agreement?

 Without the specific formality of an operating agreement, members might not have coverage since the LLC could be viewed as a partnership or sole proprietorship.

 Although you’re not legally required to create an OA unless your business is formed in the states of California, Delaware, Maine, Missouri or New York, having one ensures state jurisdiction won’t decide your small business operations by default.
 These general rules often won’t apply to the specific situations your company will encounter, like profit-sharing and ownership.